-In terms of human, financial and administrative resources, please consider the following aspects:
+In terms of resources, the following issues need to be considered:

-- Operational resources - define which department will have which role - do you plan to subcontract IP management? - Financial resources - plan an internal budget - ask for potential external grants and subsidies - Administrative resources - Check availability of documents needed to protect an asset - Check types of actions in case of counterfeiting - Check the steps to follow in case of counterfeiting
+- Operational resources - define which department will have which role, - are you subcontracting IP management? - · Financial resources - plan internal budget (protection, renewal and litigation costs), - ask for possible external grants and subsidies - · Administrative resources - do you have all the documents needed to protect an available asset? - in case of counterfeiting, are there clear operating competences?

-In terms of procedures, please consider
+In terms of procedures: